 The winter goes on and shows no sign of abating.
-I am cold to my very bones but I love to be outside and I know that the younger members of my family do too.
+I am cold to my very bones but I love being outside and I know that the younger members of my family do too.
 The greatest challenge of this winter has been the lack of sunshine.
 A gloomy, grey darkness has hung over our part of the country for what seems like forever.
 This morning the weather forecast promised sunshine, so we layered up, put boots in the boot and went in search of hope in the form of bright sun and beautiful snowdrops on a Snowdrop Walk at Moggerhanger Park in Bedfordshire.

 In an attempt to avoid the hail, we venture into the woods for some cover.
-The hail tippy-taps on the branches and the leaves and just as I am starting to wonder what possessed me to go for a walk today we are greeted by dabs of brilliant white on the woodland floor.
+The hail taps on the branches and the leaves and just as I am starting to wonder what possessed me to go for a walk today we are greeted by dabs of brilliant white on the woodland floor.

 The flash of bright green and white brings life to the otherwise dormant woodland.
 The snowdrops appear right up to the edge of the paths, so we are careful to stick to the marked pathway and preserve the snowdrops for others to enjoy.
 Plenty of fresh bark and chippings cover the paths.
 You could bring an off-road buggy but it does get narrow in places and muddier the further we stray from the café.

 At the edge of the woods there are views across rolling fields.
 There are little clumps of snowdrops in some places and blankets of white and green in others.
 The woodland walk is short but perfect for little legs and after a while we head back to the Garden Rooms Café, a vintage building reminiscent of a well-kept WW2 prefab.